 As media piracy becomes more sophisticated and public sentiment shifts toward open access, major publishers are looking to diversify their market strategies.
 In addition to publishing monographs or providing access to articles, these institutions have begun to incorporate themselves into academic and educational workflows in new ways.
 They are embracing “vertical integration” strategies such as offering platforms, curated archives, and data analytics to appeal to customers (Posada and Chen 1, 8).
 One such vertical integration strategy is to direct traffic to company-held primary resources in addition to secondary ones.
 Scholars have taken note, and their warnings about “the privatization of the public domain” have taken on increased urgency in recent years.

 Faced with tight budgets and ever-increasing journal costs, libraries turn to digitization to preserve and circulate texts, a practice that allows them to host archives of fragile public domain texts off-site or deaccession them entirely.
-Here’s the rub, however: when public institutions like the Bibliothèque Municipal de Lyon are not in a position to grant open access to the public domain scans of their work, and when those public domain texts are becoming increasingly more difficult for the everyday person to access, for-profit institutions become the most robust sources of public domain scans.
-Organizations like ProQuest, which owns the British Periodicals Database, have a seller’s market for their resources, and for a library that wants to provide users access to its content, its high subscription rates become one of the financial burdens that drain money away from the library’s budget for stack maintenance.
-As a result, libraries have more incentive to jettison texts that are more delicate or have low mainstream popularity.
+Here’s the rub, however: when public institutions like the Bibliothèque Municipal de Lyon are not in a position to grant open access to the public domain scans of their work and when those public domain texts are becoming increasingly more difficult for the everyday person to access, for-profit institutions become the most robust sources of public domain scans.
+Organizations like ProQuest—which owns the British Periodicals Database beloved by Victorian print culture scholars—have a seller’s market for their resources.
+For a library that wants to provide users access to ProQuest’s content, high subscription rates become one of the financial burdens that drain money away from the library’s budget for stack maintenance.
+As a result, libraries have more incentive to jettison texts that are delicate or have low mainstream popularity.

 Within Victorian studies, material culture scholars have called attention to digitization’s repercussions for our archive, lamenting this vicious cycle of high database prices and shrinking stacks.
 Andrew Stauffer distills these concerns especially poignantly, arguing that to reduce the number of physical nineteenth-century texts in circulation is to lose the opportunity to read these texts for traces of their own past audiences (340).
 The dedication on the flyleaf, the flowers pressed between pages, and the sewing needle stored in a book for safekeeping—we lose the lion’s share of these idiosyncratic traces when a few digital “surrogates” replace access to a much wider range of physical texts (336-37).
 The most strident skeptics of the digitization economy argue for material preservation, or at the very least, for the creation of high-quality and stable photographs of each individual text that is relocated out of the reach of archive visitors.